Join us in Scottsdale at Funk Beach

 - No attacking the serve *Attacking is blocking the serve or spiking it back down from above the horizontal plane of the net.

 - A block attempt touch on the ball does NOT count as one of a team's three allowed ball contacts.
+(Block plus 3 rule)

 - Teams do not have to rotate in Intermediate leagues.

-- Team rosters may be as large as needed and teams may play games with more than 6, rotating players in.
+- Teams may play games with more than 6, rotating players in evenly.

 Little Kahuna Intermediate